jeremytammik/tbc/a/1957_rps_lookup_mep_start.md

 add links for CI and REPL

-So, now you can snoop your database directly in an interactive REPL commandline console, a so-called [read–eval–print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), providing powerful database exploration functionality par excellence, never previously available to such an extent.
+So, now you can snoop your database directly in an interactive REPL command line console, a so-called [read–eval–print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), providing powerful database exploration functionality par excellence, never previously available to such an extent.